Trail Sense

 Identifying the cloud type can improve your ability to forecast weather.

 Tides can affect outdoor activities near the coast.
-A receding tide can lead to rip currents, which are dangerous for swimmers.
 Check the tide tables before heading to the coast.
 Tide tables can be found online or in local newspapers.

 This map shows the tide types around the world.
 Green is semidiurnal, blue is mixed, and orange is diurnal.